Immigration Lawyers for H-1B Visa in Boston

 Documentation needed from Petitioner/Employer sponsoring the H-1B visa:

-- A job description outlining duties and responsibilities and minimum experience and education required for position, that establish a requirement for a bachelors’ degree or greater for its performance
+- A detailed job description outlining duties and responsibilities and minimum experience and education required for the position, that establish a requirement for a bachelors’ degree or greater to perform the job.

-- Current financial statements (balance sheet and income statement or tax returns) that demonstrate the ability to pay the employee the prevailing wage for the position offered
+- Copy of tax records or similar financial records that demonstrate the ability to pay the employee the prevailing wage for the job

 - Name and title of direct supervisor

-- Description of their business and the business date of inception
+- Description of the employer’s business and the business date of inception

 - Number of current employees with H-1B visas at sponsoring company

-- Any marketing material describing the employer and its business
+- Copy of relevant marketing material describing the employer and its business

-Retrieving the prevailing wage from the Bureau of Labor Statistics (1 day)
+Retrieving the prevailing wage from the Bureau of Labor Statistics for the position offered in the location where it will be performed (1 day).

-Obtaining approval of the labor certification, form ETA 9035 by the U.S. Dept. of Labor (Approximately 1-4 weeks)
+Obtaining approval of the labor condition application (LCA), form ETA 9035 by the U.S. Dept. of Labor (Approximately 1-4 weeks), attesting to compliance with the requirements of the H-1B, H-1B1 or E-3 program.

 Note: Time estimates vary depending on the volume and processing times of the different U.S. Immigration Service centers.

-The USCIS filing fee for an I-129, an Employment Fund Fee depending upon size of the company ($750.00 if company has 25 employees or less; $1,500.00 if the company has more than 25 employees–except for some non-profit research institutions), a visa fraud fee of $500.00 (for an initial visa not a renewal), a Public law 111-230 fee of $2,000.00 (applies to companies with more than 50 employees & more than 50% of employees in H1B status, except if the company is renewing the visa for a current employee) plus the fee for an I-907 if we will be requesting premium processing.
+- The H-1B visa USCIS filing fees for an I-129, an Employment Fund Fee depending upon size of the company ($750-$1.500, varies depending on number of employees and on weather the company is a non-profit research institution), a visa fraud fee of $500.00 (for an initial visa not a renewal), a Public law 111-230 fee of $2,000 (for companies with more than 50 employees & more than 50% of employees in H1B status, except if the company is renewing the visa for a current employee) plus the fee for an I-907 if requesting premium processing when available (always verify the USCIS filing fees as these change regularly)